 How these Chocolate Raspberry Granola Cookies Came to Be

-I always hated tossing the leftover raspberry puree/pulp when I made raspberry jelly or a smooth raspberry sauce.
+I always hated tossing the leftover raspberry puree/pulp when I made mostly seedless raspberry jam.
 The Berry Health Benefit Network states that “The oil from raspberry seeds is rich in Vitamin E and Omega-3 fatty acids”.
 Can't let something like that end up in the compost!

 Both cranberries and cherries blend well with the raspberry/chocolate flavor combination, but you can substitute another dried fruit if you prefer.